The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Subgrid prescriptions

 The efficiency of AGN feedback on resolved scales, i.e.\ its impact on the resolved properties of galaxies and the gas around them, is mainly determined by the value of $\Delta T_\text{AGN}$.
 Higher values of $\Delta T_\text{AGN}$ generally imply stronger feedback, provided the value is still low enough for the feedback to be well sampled.
 While the value of $\epsilon_\text{f}$ had little effect on the emerging strength of AGN feedback in the \eagle\ simulations, which can be understood in terms of self-regulated AGN feedback\footnote{Self-regulated feedback results in outflows balancing inflows when averaged over suitable length and time-scales.
 A higher (lower) value of $\epsilon_\text{f}$ means that less (more) mass needs to be accreted by the BH to power the outflow rate that balances the galaxy-scale inflow rate.
 This then results in smaller (larger) BH masses, but a similar outflow rate.} \citep{Booth2010}, in \colibre\ it has a more significant effect.
 This is because $\Delta T_\text{AGN}$ now depends on the mass of the BH, which, in turn, is sensitive to $\epsilon_\text{f}$.

 Because BHs are collisionless particles, their time steps are determined by the gravity solver and can be long compared to $\Delta t_\text{AGN}$.
 To ensure that the sampling of AGN feedback is not compromised, which could lead to runaway BH growth, we use $\Delta t_\text{AGN}$ as a time step limiter for BHs, but with a floor of 100~yr.
+In addition, we limit the BH time step to at most 4 times the minimum time step of the BH's SPH neighbours.
 Note that this does not prevent time-stepping issues altogether because within its time step, the BH cannot respond to changes in the physical conditions of the ambient gas.
-An improvement for future simulations would be to also use the hydro time step of the gas around the BH to limit the BH time step.
+An improvement for future simulations would be to also use the hydro time step of the gas around the BH to wake up drifting BH particles.